KenemiL/DarkTeam/README.md

 Server file (Not sure)
 Plugins will be available in English!

-Thank you for using these plugins and files!
+Thank you for using these plugins and fil

-I'm sorry, the Hungarian plan was canceled!
+I'm sorry, the plan was canceled!